Chiquita40-VLN-H2016/chiquita40/README.md

 Name of new Scientist cannot be longer than 23 characters (with spaces).
 He/She has to have a first and a last name; middle name is not possible.
 It is not possible to add the same Scientist more than once.

+Edit works only with the exact first and last name entered.

 **List**

-Lists that you can choose from are all in ascending order.
+The different lists represent the same list ordered by different information about the scientists.
+The lists you can choose from are all in ascending order.

 **Find**

-Find works only with the exact first and last name, it does not give you results if you only put in first or last name.
+Find works only with the exact first and last name, it does not give you results if you only enter first or last name or if you enter the name incorrectly.

 **Delete**